heroku/semver.io/README.md

 ## Overriding the Default Stable Version

-Occasionaly new versions of node are released that world just isn't ready for.
+Occasionaly new versions of node are released on nodejs.org that the world just isn't ready for.
 This could be a predictiable change like a bump in minor version from `0.8.25` to `0.10.0`, or an [unexpectedly unstable release like `0.10.19`](https://github.com/joyent/node/issues/6263).
 To override the stable default version, use a config var:

 ```
-heroku sudo config:set DEFAULT_VERSION_OVERRIDE=0.10.18 -a semver
+heroku config:set STABLE_NODE_VERSION=0.10.18 -a semver
 ```

 When the dust settles, remove the override:

 ```
-heroku sudo config:unset DEFAULT_VERSION_OVERRIDE -a semver
+heroku config:unset STABLE_NODE_VERSION -a semver
 ```

 ## What about npm versions?